paavohuhtala/customs/readme.md

 - Add some tests
 - Setup a CI pipeline
-- Refactor into something more manageable than a single unorganized file
 - Report locally used exports separately vs completely dead code
 - Show real file names in the output, not just normalized module paths
 - Include line numbers in the output